Chapter 3 - Educational Policies

 - Refer students to staff and resources at the college or university to which they intend to transfer;

-- Update and publish their transfer policies and procedures, requirements, and course offerings, including the current Minnesota Transfer Curriculum, articulation agreements and other transfer related agreements, transfer guides, and course equivalencies, and communicate these to students and the public;
+- Update and publish their transfer policies and procedures, requirements, and course offerings, including the current Minnesota Transfer Curriculum, transfer agreements and other transfer related agreements, transfer guides, and course equivalencies, and communicate these to students and the public;

-- Make electronic course equivalency, degree completion, and transfer tools available to students, including instructions on their use;
+- Make available electronic course equivalency, degree completion, and transfer tools to students, including instructions on their use;

 - Provide students with access to the current course catalog and catalogs for at least the prior five years;

 - Continuously improve student access to information about transfer and to improve transfer processes;

 - Provide written confirmation to transfer students about their admission and transfer-related decisions, including the opportunity to appeal transfer decisions and the result of transfer appeals, in a timely manner.